 ContextMenuHandler allows you to handle the situation when context menu should be displayed.
 You can build your own Swing context menu, using different useful information from

-ContextMenuParams, such as context menu location, selection text, link URL, link text, HTML element media type etc. See example.
+ContextMenuParams, such as context menu location, selected text, link URL, link text, HTML element media type etc. See example.

 You can configure each Browser instance to use its own proxy settings.
 Various configurations are supported: auto detect proxy, manual proxy configuration for HTTP, HTTPS, FTP protocols, direct proxy, proxy auto configuration files.
 See example.